ninbura/windows/readme.md

-# summary
+# Preface

+First off, there is a [companion video](https://google.com) that goes along with this written tutorial.
+If at anypoint you feel the written instructions are hard to follow, please view the companion video.
+Next to each step there will be a link to the specific timestamp in said video regarding said step.
 This repository aims to assist anyone attempting to install and configure/optimize Microsoft Windows.
-Through automation via PowerShell & Winget, as well as other third party tools; you can greatly decrease the time required to install and configure/optimize Windows.
-Maybe most noteably, if you follow the instructions properly you will never have to manually update 90% of your apps again.
-They will update automatically via Winget Auto Update.
-I've provided convenient linked lists for popular applications that fall out of winget's domain.
-As well as linked lists for many common drivers.
+Through automation via PowerShell & Winget, as well as other third party tools; you can greatly decrease the time required to install, configure/optimize, and maintain Microsoft Windows.

 # table of contents